datamin-io/public-documentation/pipelines/tasks-ip/external-trigger.md

 # External trigger

-The task "**External trigger**" needs to be placed at the very beginning of the pipeline if you want to execute it by calling [Datamin's API](../../api/api-endpoints.md#run-pipeline) from the outside.
+The task "**External trigger**" needs to be placed at the very beginning of the pipeline if you want to execute it by calling [Ylem's API](../../api/api-endpoints.md#run-pipeline) from the outside.

 The following cases are the most common for such a situation: